adamkarnowka/magento2-newsletter-api/README.md

  - Possiblity to subscribe/confiirm/unsubscribe using REST
  - Separate ACL rules for read/write permissions

+When e-mail is subscribed, it will trigger/dispatch all observers and send e-mail to customer.
+It is equivalent to subscribe with normal form (same Magento methods used).

  📖  API Reference (Postman): https://documenter.getpostman.com/view/4376907/TVsxCSUj

 You can run tests by executing: